HOW TO READ THE TABLES

 Over tablets and phones, the tables are best read in landscape (horizontal) screen mode.

 COSPAR ID: Stands for ‘Committee on Space Research Identifier’.
 It is an international number assigned to man-made objects launched in space.
-It consists of the launch year, a three-digit incrementing launch number of that year and a letter code representing one object of the mission.
+It consists of the launch year, a three-digit incrementing launch number of that year and a letter code to distinguish objects between them.
 Only successful launches are given a COSPAR ID.

 name: Official name of the object.
 In the case of small objects, their type names are used.
 A ‘plus’ sign is used when several objects are still fixed together.
 Information in brackets are either engine names, serials or reference.